-- Obsessive Compulsive Disorder – OCD-sufferers feel compelled to perform rituals or routines, also known as compulsions, to try and ease thoughts of anxiety.
+- Obsessive-Compulsive Disorder (OCD) – OCD sufferers feel compelled to perform rituals or routines, also known as compulsions, to try and ease thoughts of anxiety.

-- Post-Traumatic Stress Disorder – This ever-growing condition involves experiencing intense fear or becoming numb and easily irritable and avoiding specific places, people, or activities after experiencing a traumatic or life-threatening event.
+- Post-Traumatic Stress Disorder (PTSD) – PTSD is an ever-growing condition that involves experiencing intense fear or becoming numb and easily irritable and avoiding specific places, people, or activities after experiencing a traumatic or life-threatening event.
 PTSD is common among people who were victims of an accident, a crime, or who are combat veterans.
 Here in Louisiana, PTSD is common after hurricanes and floods, too.

 - Specific Phobias – While avoiding a fair amount of situations that are uncomfortable is normal, having a specific phobia takes it a step further by triggering an intense, irrational fear for a specific object or situation, such as a fear of an animal or a fear of flying.